Review – OneTigris Kompound Hammock and Night Protector Under Quilt

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.

-24 thoughts on “Review – OneTigris Kompound Hammock and Night Protector Under Quilt”
+24 responses to “Review – OneTigris Kompound Hammock and Night Protector Under Quilt”

 I really enjoy my USA-made gear, and many of the US-based cottage vendors have really been the catalyst for some of the best stuff out there for hammock camping.
 However, I think it is important to be honest about the outdoor industry — even for USA companies and hammock gear.
 Several years ago, Brandon at Warbonnet was exploring moving production overseas.
 It wasn’t just the lower labor costs, but the reality of supply and demand and finding enough sewing operators locally.
 He received a huge backlash.
 But even in that moment, he admitted — as did many hammock cottage vendors — that having something “purely” made in the USA is nearly impossible because most of the raw goods (fabrics, thread, accessories) are imported.
 Many “made in the USA” are walking a thin line (for context, check Ripstop-by-the-Roll’s catalog of ‘made-in-the-USA’ fabrics; it’s small.
 Many cottage vendors buy wholesale from RBTR).